Q&As: Review Panel

 The Review Panel will:

-The Review Panel then endorses (or does not endorse) the application.
+The Review Panel then endorses (or does not endorse) a decision by a NASC or EGL site.

 How often does the Panel meet?